canonical/certification-docs/Policy_Guide-16.04.rst

 guidance on what to re-run and how/when to do so.

 Results from re-runs should be submitted to the same hardware entry as the original certification results.
-A private “Note” should be added to any existing certificate request that provides a link to the new retest results.
+A private "Note" should be added to any existing certificate request that provides a link to the new retest results.

-Do NOT request further certificates each time retest results are submitted to C3.
+Do *not* request further certificates each time retest results are submitted to C3.

 Re-Certification
 ----------------